-Most elders I know really do want to do elders’ work and many have a passion for it.
-However, sometimes people outside of the elders group can have the wrong impression of what it is all about.
+Most elders I know really do want to do elders’ work, and many have a passion for it.
+However, sometimes people outside of the elders’ group have the wrong impression of what it is all about.
 This can lead some to desire the position rather than the work of being an elder.

-Could it even be that some are unhappy with being an elder because they have discovered that it was not what they thought it would be?
-Possibly somewhere along the line a sanctified, but unguarded heart gave way to a worldly notion of what leadership in the church is about.
+Could it even be that some are unhappy being elders because they have discovered it was not what they thought it would be?
+Possibly somewhere along the line a sanctified but unguarded heart gave way to a worldly notion of what leadership in the church is about.
 Such a mindset sees visible leadership in the church as having power, prestige, and perks.
 And there is the danger that these things can be desired more than doing the actual work of that elders.

 Elders and Power

-However, this is not the tone of scripture when describing elders.
-Peter, who certainly had a propensity for taking control of a situation, cautioned elders against “lording it over those allotted to your charge, but proving to be examples to the flock.”
-(1 Peter 5:3 NASB).
+This is not the tone of Scripture when describing elders.
+Peter, who certainly had a propensity for taking control of a situation, cautioned elders against “lording it over those allotted to your charge, but proving to be examples to the flock” (1 Peter 5:3 NASB).

 One does not need to be an elder to have a significant influence in the church.
 Each believer has a direct line to the Master Shepherd.
 If God can turn a king’s heart, He can certainly turn the affairs of the church!

 Certainly, when elders make decisions that affect the whole church body, one could call that “power” in the sense of having authority to make the decision.
-However, elders are to guard the flock and this means making decisions that will affect everyone for their good, according to the Lord’s leading.
-For example, elders may decide the topics of ministry, speakers, decisions regarding doctrinal error, small group leaders, who facilitates the meetings, etc.
+However, elders are to guard the flock, and this means making decisions that will affect everyone for their good, according to the Lord’s leading.
+For example, elders may make decisions about ministry, speakers, doctrinal error, small group leaders, meeting facilitators, etc.

-But with decision-making comes enormous responsibility.
-Elders will have to give an account to the Master Shepherd someday for their leadership.
-It is Hischurch, not ours;we are accountable to Him.
+But with decision making comes enormous responsibility.
+Elders will have to give an account to the Master Shepherd some day for their leadership.
+It is His church, not ours; we are accountable to Him.
 The center of power resides not with us, but with the true Head of the church.
-This requires the humility to be sensitized to the Holy Spirit’s leading, and not to just assume that our decisions are automatically identical to the Lord’s guidance.
+Eldership requires the humility to be sensitized to the Holy Spirit’s leading and not to just assume our decisions are automatically identical to the Lord’s guidance.

 Desiring the position of elder because of the “power” involved is extremely superficial.
 One of the most difficult aspects of being an elder is submitting to God’s will, particularly when things don’t go “our way.”
 The man who seeks the elder position to get power will soon discover that he has very little spiritual power from God to validate his ministry and credibility as a spiritual leader.